AbeSong/cmc-backend/README.md

 ## Solution notes
 ### Database Design
 A minimalist approach was done for authentication/authorisation covering users, roles and their claims.
 I have made this tradeoff in lieu of time as the standard 7 table schema is boilerplate covered by ASP.NET Core Identity.
-The schema in this design is for Role Based Identity.
+The schema in this design is for Role Based Identity and assumes Windows Authentication is available.
 * A User is assigned a single Role.
 * A Role can be Admin, PowerUser, User
 * Roles have associated Permissions, e.g. read, create, update, delete